Can Sharks Be Kept In Home Aquariums?

 Nutritional Needs of Aquarium Sharks

 Sharks thrive on a diet that mimics what they’d eat in the wild.
-In a home aquarium, that means a protein-rich diet
+In a home aquarium, that means a protein-rich diet.
+There are a range of vitamin supplements that can be added to a sharks food to improve their health in captivity.

 Fish: One of the most common staples for sharks in captivity is whole fish.
 They provide the protein sharks need and are easy to source.